wp-plugins/pwaplusphp/readme.txt

 6. Overlay display option

 == Changelog ==
+= 0.9.2 =
+* Bug fix: fixed issue where username is displayed as title when using tags

 = 0.9.1 =
 * Bug fix: removed debug URL echo from the top the album page.
 User can also delete line: echo $file from dumpAlbumList.php.